BharathChandu3/BharathChandu3-Brainwave_Matrix_Intern_Task-1/Land/README.md

 Contributions are welcome!
 Here's how you can get involved:

 Fork the project.
+Create a new branch:
+bash
+Copy code
+git checkout -b feature-branch
+Make your changes.
+Commit your changes:
+bash
+Copy code
+git commit -m 'Add some feature'
+Push to the branch:
+bash
+Copy code
+git push origin feature-branch
+Open a pull request.
+License
+This project is licensed under the MIT License - see the LICENSE file for details.

 Create a new branch (git checkout -b feature-branch).
 Make your changes.
 Commit your changes (git commit -m 'Add some feature').